womanonrails/womanonrails.com/_i18n/en/_posts/2018-10-08-refactoring-step-by-step.md

 - Code which is more descriptive
 - Metaprograming as method to write more elastic code
 - Preparing small independent classes, then one big class
-- Build classes as elements which are replaceable and possible to combine
+- Building classes as elements which are replaceable and possible to combine
+- Explanation why I used metrics on each step and what they tell us

 Stay tune!
 My next article will come soon!
 If you like this article share your thoughts with my in the comments below.
 Thank you so much for being here.
 And see you next time.
 Bye!